jerzyadamowski/automationscriptsnetframework/Readme.md

 ## Known issues
 ---
-#### git - problem with clone can't spawn ssh.exe - check other git.exe in then OS.
+#### git - problem with clone can't spawn ssh.exe - check other git.exe in your OS.

 #### passphrase key doesn't work in non-interactive mode - if you use your openssl key with password in this scripts you might not login because we can't send password to git.
 Use your private key without passphrase key.